qhho/qihengho/content/authors/admin/_index.md

 first_name: Qi Heng
 email: qi.ho@colorado.edu
 ---
 I am a PhD Student in aerospace engineering sciences at the University of Colorado Boulder.
 I am advised by Morteza Lahijanian and Zachary Sunberg.
 My research lies in the intersection of formal methods and planning under uncertainty for robots.
-My goal is to enable safety-critical autonomous systems under uncertainty to complete complex temporal tasks while providing operational guarantees on their safety and liveness properties.
+My goal is to enable safety-critical autonomous systems under uncertainty to complete complex temporal tasks while providing explicit guarantees on their safety and operatonal properties.

 {style="text-align: justify;"}